alextim/tarutino-steppe/www/content/pages/nature-and-culture/nature-and-culture.en.md

       - title: Multicultural region
         text: |
-          At the end of the eighteenth century.
-Russian Old Believers, Moldavian peasants and Ukrainian Cossacks begin to penetrate into this region.
-In 1812, in the Bucharest world, Budzhak departs from the Russian Empire.
-The Nogais were evicted, and their tracts were settled by state peasants (Ukrainians, Moldavians, Russians) and “foreign colonists” (Germans, Bulgarians, Gagauzians).
-After the war, in 1946, at the initiative of G.K.
-Zhukov, the population of the villages on the border of the Saratsky and Tarutinsky regions was evicted, and the territory itself was turned into an artillery range.
+          At the end of the eighteenth century Russian Old Believers, Moldavian peasants and Ukrainian Cossacks begin to populate the region.
+In 1812, in accordance with the Treaty of Bucharest, Budzhak goes to the Russian Empire.
+The Nogais were evicted, and their localities were inhabited by state peasants (Ukrainians, Moldavians, Russians) and "foreign colonists" (Germans, Bulgarians, Gagauzians).
+After the war, in 1946, by the initiative of G.K.
+Zhukov, the population of the villages on the border of the Saratsky and Tarutinsky regions was evicted, and the territory itself was turned into an artillery ground.
         image:
           src: ./images/moldavian-house.jpg
           alt: Old time house of Moldavians in Bessarabia.